ChalmersLibrary/research-publication-match-ai/README.md

 It is also possible to run a semantic or keyword search only.
 See SEARCH_MODE in *Setup and run* below.

-Queries are issued against the title, abstract, keyword and category (subject) fields.
+Queries are issued against the Title, Abstract, Keyword and Category (subject) fields.
 This (and other things) can be changed inside the script.
+It is also possible to add other search filters, such as *Authors*.

 ### Requirements

-* Read access to an elasticsearch Chalmers research-publications index (use a static index if possible, preferred both for indexing and performance)
+* Read access to an elasticsearch Chalmers research-publications index (use a static index if possible, preferred both for indexing and performance, especially if querying large data sets)
 * Python 3.x with required packages:
     - FAISS, SentenceTransformer, Elasticsearch (<=7.16.3), Peft
 * A decent PC (Windows, Mac, Linux) with at least 8 GB RAM and quadcore CPU (primarily for generating the vector store).